debck/pingcli/readme.md

 # pingCLI

-> Ping CLI application.
-It accepts a hostname or an IP address as its argument, then send ICMP echo request in a loop to the target while receiving messages.
+> Ping CLI application allows user to send ICMP echo request in a loop to the target hostname or an IP address, while receiving messages and reporting loss and success % and RTT times for each message.

 ## Usage